JavaAura/Abderrahman_Badi_Sprint_4_B2_MusicAPI/README.md

    - Role-based access (ADMIN, USER).
    - Admins can manage users, including assigning roles.

-2. **Product Management**:
+2. **Music Management**:
-   - List of products with pagination, sorting, and filtering accessible by both ADMIN and USER roles.
+   - List of musics with pagination, sorting, and filtering accessible by both ADMIN and USER roles.
    - Admin-only access for creating, updating, and deleting products.

-3. **Category Management**:
+3. **Album Management**:
-   - Manage product categories with hierarchical relationships.
+   - Manage albums with hierarchical relationships.
    - Admin-only access for creating, updating, and deleting categories.

 4. **Security**:
-   - Session-based authentication using Spring Security and MariaDB.
+   - JWT authentication using Spring Security and MongoDB.
    - Prevents unauthorized access to protected resources.

 5. **Deployment**:
    - Docker: The application can be containerized using Docker for easy deployment.
    - Jenkins: CI/CD pipelines for automated builds, tests, and deployments.
-   - Kubernetes: Orchestrates containerized applications for scaling, load balancing, and managing deployments in clusters.

 ## Technologies

 - **Java 8**: Core language used for development.
 - **Apache Maven**: For dependency management and project build.
 - **Spring Boot**: For creating the REST API and managing application configuration.
-- **Spring Data JPA**: For database interactions and repository management.
+- **Spring Data MongoDB**: For database interactions and repository management.
 - **Spring Security**: Secures the application with session-based authentication.
-- **MySQL**: Relational database for production.
+- **MongoDB**: No relational database for production.
-- **H2 Database**: In-memory database for development.
-- **Hibernate**: ORM for database access and management.
 - **JUnit**: For unit testing.
 - **Mockito**: For mocking and testing services.
 - **Lombok**: For reducing boilerplate code.
 - **Docker**: For containerized deployment.
 - **Jenkins**: For CI/CD pipeline management.
-- **Kubernetes**: For managing and orchestrating containerized applications.